Step 1- Are you eligible?

 Step 2- Can you afford it?

 Check if you can afford to buy a property by contacting a financial advisor, your bank or building society to make an initial enquiry about getting a mortgage.
-You should tell them that you want a mortgage offer in principle and that you are purchasing a shared ownership property and if it is not a re-sale then you must also tell them that it is a new build.
-You will need to have savings that you can use as a deposit and you will need in the region of £3,500 to £4,000 to pay all the costs associated with buying a property.
+You should tell them that you want a mortgage offer in principle and that you are purchasing a shared ownership property.
+If it is not a re-sale then you must also tell them that it is a new build.
+You will need to have savings that you can use as a deposit as well as £3,500 to £4,000 to pay all the costs associated with buying a property.
 We can let you have details of financial advisers who specialise in shared ownership mortgages.

 Step 3 - Find a Property